Untrained staff in Cyber security

 It’s no secret that human error or carelessness cause a large percentage of cyber incidents and data breaches.
 The OAIC puts the figure at 35 percent*.
-Therefore, untrained staff pose a big problem to organisations.
+Therefore, untrained staff in cyber security pose a big problem to organisations.
 With cyber-attacks are on the rise, do more organisations need to start treating cyber security as a business problem?

 In this article, we explore the “human error” problem in greater detail.
 We also suggest a solution that’s simple and cost-effective.
 Cyber security awareness training.